 - Property Disposition at (734) 764-2470 to collect unwanted/surplus equipment

-NOTE: The Refrigerants page lists the refrigerators that must go to Plant AC for proper management.
+NOTE: The Refrigerants page lists the refrigerators that must go to Facilities Maintenance, AC Shop for proper management.